 Scotland Food and Drink

-Haggis: Chopped oatmeal and offal, traditionally cooked in the stomach of a sheep and served with neeps (turnips) and tatties (potatoes).
+• Haggis: Chopped offal and oatmeal, traditionally cooked in a sheep's stomach and served with neeps (turnips) and tatties (potatoes).

-Stornoway black pudding: A savoury pudding made with animal blood.
+• Black pudding: A savoury pudding made with animal blood.

 • Cranachan: A traditional Scottish dessert made with whipped cream, whisky, honey, raspberries and oatmeal.

-Tunnock’s teacakes: Soft marshmallow on a biscuit base coated in milk chocolate.
+• Tunnock’s teacakes: Soft marshmallow on a biscuit base and coated in milk chocolate.

-Irn-Bru: A sweet fizzy drink that's bright orange in colour.
+• Irn-Bru: A sweet fizzy drink that's bright orange.

 18. If you appear to be under the age of 25 and are buying alcohol, you could be asked for an ID.